aaronlevin/hopts/README.md

-# hopts - Sane Command Line Argument Parsing For Shell Scripts
+# hopts - Command-Line Arguments For Shell Scripts

 Scrap your config files.
 Command Line Arguments are a universal interface.
 Unfortunately, the world of command-line argument parsing is horrendous: `getopts` is not portable, `getopt` doesn't provide double-dash/long-form options, and brute-forcing with `shift` is too mind-bending.
 Furthermore, dealing with quotations and whitespace in shell scripts (and other stringly-typed languages) is dangerous and anxiety-inducing.